• Skip to primary navigation

 1. Let the bread cool in its pan for 15 minutes.

 2. Remove the bread from the pan (carefully, it’s still hot!) and place on a cooling rack.
-Let the bread cool completely before slicing.
+Don’t let it sit in the bread pan too long, or your sourdough bread could end up soggy from the steam that it releases in the pan that can’t escape.
+Once removing to a cooling rack, allow the bread cool completely (or at least almost completely) before slicing.

 SAM’S TIP: Don’t cut into the bread while it’s still warm (I know, so hard, so tempting!).
 Doing this can make your loaf gummy and dense.